Dexusan/mpv-config/README.md

 - D cycles deband settings
 - h cycles hardware decoding
 - c enables video clipping script
+- o cycles osc
 ## Global Settings
 - keep mpv open when a file ends
 - use lossless webp for screenshots, saved to Pictures folder
-- youtube-dl quality (1080p 30fps, can be cycled with y)
+- youtube-dl quality (1080p 30fps)
-- tscale settings (related to interpolation but not used by default)
+- tscale settings (related to interpolation which is off by default)
-- deband settings (deband is disabled by default)
+- deband settings (deband is off by default)
 ## MKV Settings
 - gpu-hq profile
 - ewa_lanczossharp for scale and scale